Atlas Atlantique Airlines: 1989-2015 - business and health care transport

-The airline was created in 1989 as Atlantique Air Assistance that operates charter flights, corporate aviation, Air ambulance, non-emergency medical transportation services and freight transport flights in France and Europe, mostly on behalf of other larger French companies.
-The company holds a Global Operating License, as well as an Air Transport certification (CTA N°F-O-002) granted by the French Civil aviation authority.
-The company is also ISO 9001-2000 certified.
+Atlantique Air Assistance was created in 1989 by André Besseau.
+It offered ad hoc services such as corporate transport, charter flights, air ambulance, non-emergency medical transportation, cargo flights and international funeral transport in France and Europe, mostly on behalf of large French companies.
+The air carrier had a Global Operating License, as well as an Air Transport certification (CTA N°F-O-002) granted by the French civil aviation authority.
+The company was also ISO 9001-2000 certified.